 My journey to healer has been life-long.
 I have stumbled along the way and learned to see that within the stumbles are the lessons.
 When we accept our shared humanity, we grow.
 In my down time, I enjoy spending time with my family, exercising and practicing yoga, hiking, mountain biking, volunteering, fostering animals and trying new things.
 I love having authentic conversations!

 I earned a Masters of Arts and a Masters of Education.
-I am trauma certified.
+I am trauma certified therapist.
 I hold licenses to practice in Virginia and Pennsylvania and offer sessions in-person and virtually.